-For many good reasons, more and more companies are hiring interns as an efficient and economical resource for expanding their bandwidth, injecting enthusiasm and as a way of “giving back” to their community.
+For many good reasons, more and more companies are hiring interns as an efficient and economical resource.
 However, it seems many employers are struggling to hire the right intern – the one who will step in with some hustle, an entrepreneurial spirit and a great attitude – and make an immediate impact.
 After all, how do you know which is the best intern to pick when, by default, they have little or no work experience?

 Our advice: focus on the soft skills most in demand at your organization.

 Rather than eliminating a student or recent grad or anyone excited to learn because their work experience is limited to delivering pizza or working at their uncle’s office, seek out the personal attributes of the intern who will learn quickly – and contribute right away.

 When hiring your next intern, consider these “Top 10” soft skills:

 First and foremost, you don’t want an intern to just go through the motions for the next twelve weeks.
 Your intern should be passionate about the company mission, perhaps the service or products offered – and certainly the opportunity.
 If not, the internship probably will not be a great experience – for them, or you.